cxxiii/photo-psycho-geography/README.md

 # Photo·Psycho·Geography

-This is a personal/photography website I made for a family member.
+This is a personal/photography website, [katjaschmelzer.de](https://www.katjaschmelzer.de/), I made for a family member.

 For self-educational purposes, I developed it in the style of a single page app, to practice pure JavaScript and DOM manipulation specifically.